Towards Atoms of Large Language Models: Atom Theory

-Atoms are indexed, and any permutation of indices leaves their geometric properties unchanged.
-Consequently, there is no basis for assigning different scales to different atoms.
-By this symmetry, we assume a common norm under the chosen inner product, i.e., \(\|\pmb d_i\|_S = c\), \(\forall i \in [|D|]\) and \(c>0\).
-It is important to note that the constant \(c\) naturally cancels in the subsequent analytical framework.
+Atoms are indexed arbitrarily, and any permutation of indices leaves their geometry invariant.
+Hence, there is no principled basis for assigning different norms to different atoms.
+By this symmetry, we assume a common norm under the chosen inner product, i.e., \(\|\bm d_i\|_S \!=\! c>0\), \(\forall i \in [|D|]\).
+The constant \(c\) cancels naturally in the subsequent analysis.

-How can we identify an inner product in the representation space that meets this definition?